European and Cayman Islands Disclosures

 We will also share your personal information with applicable third parties in the event of a reorganization, merger, sale, acquisition, assignment or other disposition of all or a portion of our business, assets or shares.

-6. Our retention of your personal information
+4. Our retention of your personal information

-We will keep your personal information only for as long as is necessary for the purposes it was collected, set out in section 3 of this privacy policy, unless a longer retention period is required under applicable law.
+We will keep your personal information only for as long as is necessary for the purposes it was collected, set out in section 2 of this privacy policy, unless a longer retention period is required under applicable law.
 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

-7. Transfer of your personal information
+5. Transfer of your personal information

-To the extent that you reside in the European Union, or EU or Cayman Islands data privacy legislation applies to you or the fund in which you invest, and we transfer your personal information to countries located outside of the European Economic Area (“EEA”), such transfers are made in accordance with applicable data privacy laws.
+To the extent that you reside in the European Union or United Kingdom, or EU, UK or Cayman Islands data privacy legislation applies to our processing of your personal information, and we transfer your personal information to countries located outside of the European Economic Area (“EEA”) or UK, such transfers are made in accordance with applicable data privacy laws.
+This can be done in a number of ways, for instance:

-8. Your rights
+6. Your rights

-To the extent that you reside in the European Union, or EU or Cayman Islands data privacy legislation applies to you or the fund in which you invest, you have the right to access the personal information we hold about you, and there are, subject to certain limitations, a number of ways you can control the way in which and what information we store and process about you.
+To the extent that you reside in the European Union or United Kingdom, or EU, UK or Cayman Islands data privacy legislation applies to our processing of your personal information, you have the right to access the personal information we hold about you, and there are, subject to certain limitations, a number of ways you can control the way in which and what information we store and process about you.
 We have explained these individual rights and controls below.
 To exercise these rights and controls, please contact us at [email protected].

 Access: You have the right to access the personal information that we hold about you free of charge (subject to certain situations where we may charge a ‘reasonable fee’).